joseph-flinn/site/frontend/posts/retro-failure-finishing-migrations.md

 Where did I go wrong?
 I failed to understand that all problems are people problems and not technical problems (Atwood 2008).
 My core lie of human value being tied to knowledge was a large catalyst in this.
 The more technical knowledge and experience I had in a specific area, the more I thought others would listen.
 But I have not found that to be the case.
-Instead it takes a completely separate skillset of communication; active listening being one of the most important skills (Duhigg 2024).
+Instead, it takes a completely separate skillset of communication; active listening is one of the most important skills (Duhigg 2024).

 I also failed in the implementation of making the work that the team was doing tangible by making it visible (DeGrandis 2022) and tying it to company initiatives.
-I also failed to bridge the gap in communication to keep abreast with the current company initiatives.
+I also failed to bridge the gap in communication to keep abreast of the current company initiatives.
 The software industry comes with its challenges of building something that is mostly intangible.
 We are in the business of building black boxes that pass in inputs and get outputs back.
-The processes to make these intangible assets is difficult to visualize because they are also intangible.
+The processes to make these intangible assets are difficult to visualize because they are also intangible.
 There is not a factory floor to observe to see where raw materials or parts are stacking up if there is a bottleneck in the stream.

 In addition to the people problem failure and the visibility of work, I exacerbated these issues by not successfully migrating the technical IC decisions off of my plate so that I could focus on solving these problems.
-I kept putting the technical IC hat back on as fires broke out around us which prevented others from learning how to put out those fires.
+I kept putting the technical IC hat back on as fires broke out around us, which prevented others from learning how to put out those fires.

 ## Gratitude

-Coming out of the last few years, I now have personal experience on why successful migrations are important and the importance of planning, execution, and completion is and the exponential increase of tech debt if they are not finished and the pain that interrupts cause.
+Coming out of the last few years, I now have personal experience on why successful migrations are important and the importance of planning, execution, and completion and the exponential increase of tech debt if they are not finished and the pain that interrupts cause.
 It is extremely important to plan, strategize, and execute to completion all of the migrations that have been decided upon.